paullockaby/apache-external-duo/README.md

 ## Creating The Configuration Files

-There is one configuration file that will contain secret information.
-You should create this file and put it in a location on your server that is relatively protected and ensure that it is owned by root and readable only by root. **DO NOT PUT IT INTO A CONTAINER.** Mount it into the container.
-This file contains the keys to the kingdom.
+There are two configuration files that will contain secret information.
+You should create these files and put them in a location on your server that is relatively protected and ensure that they are owned by root and readable only by root.
+**DO NOT PUT THESE FILES INTO A CONTAINER.** Mount them into the container.
+These file contain the keys to the kingdom.

-The configuration file should be called `auth-configuration.json` and look like this:
+The first configuration file should be called `auth-configuration.json` and look like this:

 ```json
 {